-Transfer Credit Policies

-D12.
-Report the lowest grade earned for any course that may be transferred for credit: D-

-D13.
-Maximum number of credits or courses that may be transferred from a two-year institution:

-Number: 70 Unit type: credit D14.
-Maximum number of credits or cou rses that may be transferred from a four-year institution: Number: 94 Unit type: credit D15.
-Minimum number of of credits that tra nsfers must complete at your institution to earn an associate degree: N/A D16.
-Minimum number of of credits that tra nsfers must complete at your institution to earn a bachelor's degree: 30 D17.
-Describe other tran sfer credit polici 25:
+D10.
+Does an open admission policy, if reported, apply to transfer students? \square Yes X No D11.
+Describe additional requirements for transfer admission, if applicable: Transfer Credit Policies D12.
+Report the lowest grade earned for any course that may be transferred for credit:D or 1.0 D13.
+Maximum number of credits or courses that may be transferred from a two-year institution: Number 70 Unit typecredits D14.
+Maximum number of credits or courses that may be transferred from a four-year institution: Number94 Unit typecredits D15.
+Minimum number of credits that transfers must complete at your institution to earn an associate degree:n/a D16.
+Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree:30 D17.
+Describe other transfer credit policies: